adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 *  Microsoft.Azure.Mobile.Client v2.0.0 or later
 *  Newtonsoft.Json v6.0.3 or later

+!!! warn "Version Warning!"
-> Although it is tempting, do not include a v1.x version of the Mobile Client.
+    Although it is tempting, do not include a v1.x version of the Mobile Client.
     This is for the earlier Azure Mobile Services.
 There are many differences between the wire protocols of the two products.

 You can install the NuGet packages by right-clicking on the project and selecting **Manage NuGet Packages...**.